ALL

 3. booster (booster seat and child face the front of the car)

-Many seats combine more than one stage, like a larger rear-facing car seat that you can change from a rear-facing car seat to a forward-facing car seats as your child grows.
+Many seats combine more than one stage, like a larger rear-facing car seat that you can change from a rear-facing car seat to a forward-facing car seat as your child grows.
 It is safest to keep your child in each stage for as long as possible.
 The rear-facing position is the safest, so don’t rush to have your child move into a forward-facing car seat.
 Check the car seat guidelines in Alberta for more information.

 Comparing car seats and booster seats